<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Rochester

 Rochester has a little bit of everything if you're thinking of making a stop.
-You can tour Soldier Fields Veterans Memorial, take in some fresh air walking through Quarry Hill Nature Center, and learn about the Mayo family and their contributions to medicine and the surrounding area at the mansion at Mayowood.
+You can tour Soldier Field Veterans Memorial, take in some fresh air walking through Quarry Hill Nature Center, and learn about the Mayo family and their contributions to medicine and the surrounding area at the mansion at Mayowood.
 Rochester Art Center and Silver Lake City Park are also popular with visitors.

 Processed meat enthusiasts flock to nearby Austin, MN, to shop Spam merch and taste Spam burgers.
 Visit the SPAM Museum and learn the origins of a quintessential American food product.